slavfox/Cozette/README.md

 size.
 Vector fonts scale well, but in this case, might look ugly at smaller point sizes because of antialiasing issues and the like.

+# The vector formats (CozetteVector) are provided as a compatibility feature.

+# They look bad.
+They don't contain any glyphs past U+FFFF.

+# Issues with vector formats will **not** be fixed or addressed.

+# Cozette is a bitmap font first and foremost.
+Please use the bitmap formats

+# (.otb) if you can.

 ### Linux

 The preferred format is `.otb` (for bitmaps) or `.ttf`